-The following is a brief discussion of other emission sources on Platform A:
+The following is a brief discussion of other emission sources on Platform C:

-Pigging: Pipeline pigging operations occur on the platform which includes both pig launching to and pig receiving from the Rincon facility, Platform B, and Platform Hillhouse.
-Due to the installation of new 6-inch, 8-inch and 12-inch pipelines between Platforms A, B, and Hillhouse, the pig launch and receiver facilities on Platform A required modification.
-These modifications were detailed in ATC 13713 issued October 3, 2011.
-Pigging frequency is based on limits in ATC/PTO 10138 issued in December 1999.
-Emissions occur during the depressurization of these units, since a few ounces of back pressure remain in the chambers, and ROC is emitted when chambers are opened to the atmosphere.
-It is stipulated in a May 7, 1997 letter from Nuevo that the chambers are blanketed with sales gas before opening and the remaining pressure does not exceed 1 psig.
+Pigging: Pipeline pigging operations occur on the platform.
+Both oil and gas pig launching to the Platform B occurs.
+Emissions occur during the depressurization of these units, since a few ounces of back pressure remain in the chambers and ROC is emitted when chambers are opened to the atmosphere.
+It is stipulated in letters dated 5/7/97 and 8/19/97 from Nuevo that the chambers are blanketed with sales gas before opening and the remaining pressure does not exceed 1 psig.
 The calculation per period is: